GASOLINE FUEL SYSTEMS

 Fuel pumps must be mounted on the engine or within 12 inches of the engine.
 This is to keep the amount of pressurized fuel line as short as possible.
 It is a bad situation to have long fuel lines that are under pressure snaking through the boat.
 If you get a leak they will dump all of the contents of the line into the boat.
 The shorter the line the less fuel that will be spilled.

-If they are not mounted on the engine they must be securely mounted to the boat structure to prevent and they cannot put any strain on the fuel line.
+If they are not mounted on the engine they must be securely mounted to the boat structure to prevent the fittings from loosening, and they cannot put any strain on the fuel line.
 Fuel pumps cannot be supported by the fuel line.

 Fuel pumps cannot leak into the boat, so if you have an engine that uses a mechanical fuel pump it has to be a double diaphragm pump or have some other means to keep the fuel from leaking into the boat.
 The pump must be capable of passing the 2 1/2 minute fire test.